What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 Each element is carefully chosen.
 An outfit can tell the story of a family, a clan, or a personal journey.

 Songs carry memory.
-Some are ancient, passed down through generations.
-Some are more recent, but still rooted in teachings.
+Some are ancient, passed down for generations.
+Some are more recent, but always rooted in the teachings.
 They serve to:

 - • Honor